Skip to main content

 • A Check API Request: used to check for relationships between users and objects

-To represent this, you need to:
+To represent this in an OpenFGA environment, you need to:

 1. Understand how roles are related to direct relations for the trip booking system